 The flagship store is located on 1 Duddell Street in Central, but there are stores in the airport, Pacific Place, Kowloon and elsewhere.
 A few paces from the flagship, you’ll see the famous Duddell Street lanterns which suffered damaged in the most recent typhoon.

 Sasa is basically the Sephora of Hong Kong.
 These stores seemingly dot every corner.
-Find the latest Korean, Japanese, Chinese and European beauty masks, salves and makeup here.
+Find the latest Korean, Japanese, Chinese, and European beauty masks, salves, and makeup.
 My tween loves it, and the price points are reasonable.

-When shopping in markets, along Nathan Road and elsewhere in Hong Kong, you might be approached by a “tout” or person on the street who is trying to persuade you to go into a back room or shop full of fake handbags, bootlegged movies, or whatever.
+When shopping in markets, along Nathan Road and elsewhere in Hong Kong, you might be approached by a “tout” or person on the street trying to persuade you to go into a backroom or shop full of fake handbags, bootlegged movies, or whatever.
 As tempting as a near-perfect Louis Vuitton copy might be, it’s not legal so let’s say these hidden shops are a bit shady all around.
 Please avoid them.

 Can you bargain?
 Yes, in the markets.
 I very rarely buy from the first stall.
-Ask for pricing every time you see something you might want to purchase and get it from the stall which is offering the lowest price.
-I avoid bargaining for sport—these vendors work hard and live in an expensive city—but rather to ensure the price I’m paying is fair.
+Ask for pricing every time you see something you might want to purchase and get it from the stall, offering the lowest price.
+I avoid bargaining for sport—these vendors work hard and live in an expensive city—but I’ll do it to ensure the price I’m paying is fair.

-The Hong Kong Tourism board administers a program called the Quality Tourism Services (QTS) Scheme where stores must pass rigorous assessments for transparent pricing, high standards of service and quality of products.
+The Hong Kong Tourism board administers a program called the Quality Tourism Services (QTS) Scheme, where stores must pass rigorous assessments for transparent pricing, high standards of service, and quality products.
 You can shop with confidence at these accredited stores.
 Look for QTS signage posted on the storefront windows.